• Skip to primary navigation

 For Domestic Discipline and BDSM Relationships

-• Are standards in domestic discipline set unrealistically high?
+• Are discipline standards unattainably high?

-• Are mistakes or rules not clearly explained?
+• Are rules or mistakes inadequately explained?

 Recognizing Major Abuse Indicators

-• Do you frequently make excuses for their actions?
+• Do you rationalize their conduct frequently?

-• Do you feel trapped with no escape?
+• Do you feel trapped without escape?

 Frequently Asked Questions